 8. My attention was drawn to the Snappy Driver utility (which can install Windows drivers), Chocolatey (which can install applications) and WSUS Offline Updater (which can install Windows Updates offline), so I devised a way to be able to automatically install Windows drivers + applications + updates without needing to change the Microsoft Windows install ISOs in any way, using SDI_CHOCO scripts.

 Along the way I have developed a few 'helper' utilities and scripts to make the USB-booter's (and my!) life easier and also I helped with bug reporting, development and improvements with grub4dos.

-Easy2Boot would not have been possible without being able to 'stand on the shoulders of giants' such as chenall, yaya, tinybit, cdob (all grub4dos), Olaf (ImDisk), Marco (WinContig), DavidB (VMUB), many of the contributors on forums such as Wonko/Jaclaz on reboot.pro, plus many other contibutors and developers (sorry if I missed any of you out of the list!).
+Easy2Boot would not have been possible without being able to 'stand on the shoulders of giants' such as chenall, yaya, tinybit, cdob (all grub4dos), Olaf (ImDisk), Marco (WinContig), DavidB (VMUB), Chandra (Split_WinISO), many of the contributors on forums such as Wonko/Jaclaz on reboot.pro, plus other various contibutors and developers (sorry if I missed any of you out of the list!).

 See also 'How E2B Works'.